MehmetKaplan/tamed-state-machine/README.md

 ### Why?

-One of the frequently encountered problems in software development is the need to handle state machines.
-The state machines are usually complex and the code that handles them is mostly complex as well.
-The common reason for complexity of the code is due to the fact that the code is hard to structure well.
+One of the frequently encountered problems in software development is the need to handle the state machines.
+Even though the state machine concept is straight forward, handling them is usually hard and open to errors, considering possible points that require intensive care.

-In order to reduce the repetitive work of handling state machines, this project was created.
-The project is a state machine handler that is based on a PostgresSQL database.
+In order to reduce this repetitive work of handling state machines with the needed intensive are, this project was created.
+This project is a state machine handler that is based on a PostgresSQL database.
 The state machine is defined in the database and the code that handles it is generated from the database.

+*Please note, this library is **not** a state machine visualization library.*
 ### Requirements

 1. An Ubuntu server with `bash` shell.